You make plans. Then life happens.

 I will sit down with you, listen to your story, and offer the most useful advice – tailored to your unique goals, down to the last detail.
 I make it my business to ensure you are on your best footing at the modification hearing.
 That’s a big deal when the outcome of the case could significantly affect your parental rights or child’s happiness for years to come.

-I offer free, no-obligation initial phone consultations for individuals with more questions.
+I offer brief no-obligation initial phone consultations for individuals with more questions.
 Call between 9am and 5pm on a weekday for answers you can use to move forward on your case.

 You won’t get better customer service from any other family lawyer in town.
 (713) 397-2278